University of Hartford Scholarships (2025–2026)

 Are there extra scholarships?

 Yes.
-Honors students may be eligible for the National Honors Scholarship, plus they can apply for research stipends and receive mentoring for external national awards.
+Honors students may receive the National Honors Scholarship, individual project awards, and support for external scholarship applications.

 What deadlines matter?